Our Board of Trustees provides the governance over the Foundation and serves as advocates, advisors and community connectors.

 Adam is the General Counsel & Senior Portfolio Manager for Rosenthal Capital Management where he focuses on portfolio management and compliance for the firms three independent hedge funds.
 Adam has served on the Foundation Board since 2013.
 In his current role as President, he will guide all board committees.
 Born and raised in Geauga County, Adam now lives in Chagrin Falls and enjoys exploring Geauga’s parks with his wife and two sons.

 Jon is a CPA recently retired from Meaden & Moore where he specialized in entrepreneurial business challenges, and business transition and succession consulting to help business owners, including family firms, successfully reach financial goals.
-Jon previously served as a Foundation trustee, 2011-2006, and as President in 2005.
-In 1996 he was a charter member of Leadership Geauga's inaugural class.
+Jon previously served as trustee and was a past President for the Foundation.
+As board Treasurer, Jon is chair of the Finance Committee and participates in other committees as well.

 Carl is an attorney who joined the board of trustees in 2018.
 When he is not serving as a business advisor, contributing to growth strategies, effectively managing corporate governance, identifying risk, and creating executive compensation programs, he can be found riding horse trails in and around Geauga County.

-Sue Lundstrom is a retired school counselor who is actively involved with Ohio Horseman's Council, as well as Chagrin Valley Trails and Riding Club.
-She is a past board member of NAMI Geauga, and volunteered in area school districts as well as University Hospitals Geauga Medical Center to promote a better understanding of mental illness.
-She previously served as a CASA volunteer in Geauga County and lives in Russell.
-She enjoys riding and walking her dog daily in Geauga County parks.
+Sue Lundstrom is a retired school counselor who is actively involved with Ohio Horseman's Council, as well as Geauga Equine Trail Supporters.
+She is a past board member of NAMI Geauga, to promote a better understanding of mental illness.
+She is a former volunteer for CASA in Geauga County, as well as in area school districts and University Hospital Geauga Medical Center.
+Sue lives in Russell Township with her husband Bill, and enjoys horseback riding and walking in the parks with her dog.

 Mary Beth O'Neill